 I’ll be pushed into compromising or agreeing to something that is not in my best interests.

 A professional mediator will keep you on task and help you consider many options, possibly even ones you hadn’t thought about.
-He or she will help you search for win-win solutions and will not pressure you to accept something you don’t want.
-Assuming the mediation is voluntary, rather than court-ordered, you can stop the process at any time and return to the adversarial process if you wish.
+The mediator will help search for win-win solutions and will not pressure either party to accept something they do not want.
+Assuming the mediation is voluntary, rather than court-ordered, either party can stop the process at any time and return to the adversarial process if they wish.

 Without my own counsel there to advise me, I won’t be able to manage.

-There is always an opportunity, actually encouragement, to consult with counsel or other experts between sessions and to bring that knowledge to the next session.
+There is always an opportunity to consult with counsel or other experts between sessions and to bring that knowledge to the next session.
 If you have an attorney, consulting with your attorney is encouraged.
 If you don’t have an attorney, there are books and articles on children and divorce, legal rights, and financial matters that can help you understand and manage the mediation process.

 The sessions will deteriorate into mudslinging and rehashing old arguments.

 There will be some conflict in the mediation.
 However, a competent mediator will not allow name-calling or abusive behavior.
 Blaming and counter blaming will be redirected back to the task at hand and focused on the future.

 The other side is so unreasonable, we would never get anywhere.

 As a neutral party, the mediator asks questions aimed at defining the concerns underneath the positions staked out.
 You may also be surprised at how civilized your partner’s behavior is with the third-party mediator present, compared to interactions outside of the mediation sessions.

-If you are still unsure about which way to proceed, consider consulting with both a mediator and an attorney.
+If you are still unsure how to proceed, consider consulting with both a mediator and an attorney.
 Ask questions about the procedure, time frame, costs, payment method, the percentage of cases they successfully settle, and other consultants you would need.
 Remember that you can stop mediation at any time and hire a lawyer to litigate.
 Or, if you’ve started working with a lawyer, you can shift to mediation, then return to a lawyer for legal advice and filing your mediated agreement with the court.